 YOU MUST REMEMBER THIS

-Listening to Katrina Longworth’s dense and dreamlike You Must Remember This is like gazing through a window into showbiz’s past.
+Listening to Karina Longworth’s dense and dreamlike You Must Remember This is like gazing through a window into showbiz’s past.
 Covering “the lost and/or forgotten history of Hollywood’s first century,” each episode tells the story of a specific individual and their inevitably sadness-tinged—or in most cases, totally obliterated—adventures through the weird Hollywood of yesteryear.

 As intricately layered as any episode of This American Life, Remember is held together by Longworth’s seductively somnambulant narration and well-researched prose.
 A true podcast auteur, Longworth tells stories as compelling and emotional as any black and white cinema classic, and with just as much atmosphere and texture.